junbaih/OthelloGame/README.md

 # OthelloGame
-This is a 1st-year Academic Project for UCI ICS32
+This is a 1st-year Academic Project for a UCI intro cs class

 model.py contains the algorithm of the game.